osrf/gazebo_tutorials/ros_wrapper_versions/tutorial.md

  is selected at the beginning of the ROS release cycle and will be kept during the whole life of the ROS distribution.
-Gazebo development is independent from ROS, so each new major version of Gazebo must be released before they being used in a ROS distribution.
+Gazebo development is independent from ROS, so each new major version of Gazebo must be released before being used in a ROS distribution.
 The following sections cover how to use ROS with different versions of Gazebo.

 ## Gazebo Ubuntu packages